 I had booked a traditional Japanese ryokan (inn) in Tsumago.
 I had heard Magome was busier with tour buses passing by, and Tsumago was quieter.
 My first choice of Fujioto Ryokan had been sold out almost 7 months in advance, so our second choice of Shimosagaya would have to do.
 The small inns of only 7-9 rooms are still maintained as they were in the Edo Period.
 You could nearly feel the presence of previous travelers who had sojourned after a long journey.
 A taxi took us to our ryokan after the journey to Nagiso Station, dropping us off with our luggage and excitement.

 We woke up to the fog over the mountains, whipping over the wintery pines.
-Breakfast was served strictly at 7:30a, and your plate was there whether or not you were.
-It was an assortment of the evening before, this time with an omelette and a salad.
+Breakfast was served strictly at 7:30 am, and your plate was there whether or not you were.
+It was an assortment of the evening before, this time with an omelet and a salad.
 It would be the right amount of fuel for our hike.

 There couldn’t have been a sweeter way to end our day in the Kiso Valley.